REMA EARLY MUSIC DAY

 Throughout the year, REMA organises conferences that address the sector’s needs and provide participants with a place to meet, work together, learn from inspiring experiences and address common challenges as a group.

-REMA conferences can be members-only or open to a wider audience of professionals when they are focused on a specific country (regional meetings) or field of activity (sectorial meetings).
-Lasting from 1 to 4 days, they usually take place at the invitation of a member and provide a comprehensive overview of the host’s activities and areas of expertise.
-Activities include panels, workshops, keynotes, networking opportunities, concerts and project presentations.
+REMA conferences can be members-only or open to a wider audience of professionals when focused on a country (regional meetings) or a specific area of activity (sector meetings).
+Lasting from 1 to 4 days, they are generally held at the invitation of a member organisation and provide a comprehensive overview of its activities and areas of expertise.

 REMA REMA AWARDS